mberto79/XCALibre.jl/docs/src/user_guide/1_preprocessing.md

 ### GPU backends

-To run on GPUS, the process is also quite simple, but does require a few additional steps.
+To execute the code on GPUS, the process is also quite simple, but does require a few additional steps.
 * Install the corresponding Julia library that supports your hardware.
 For NVidia GPUs, the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) package is required.
 For AMD GPUs, the [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) package is needed.
-* Move the mesh object to the backend device using the `adapt` method which for convenience we re-export from [Adapt.jl](https://github.com/JuliaGPU/Adapt.jl)
+* Move the mesh object to the backend device using the `adapt` method, which for convenience we re-export from [Adapt.jl](https://github.com/JuliaGPU/Adapt.jl)

 Example for Nvidia GPU
 ```julia